Royal Adelaide Hospital: 2017: new building

 The new Royal Adelaide Hospital is located on a 10 ha former railyards site within the Adelaide Park Lands.
 It is situated on the north side of North Terrace and west of Morphett Street.
-Starting construction in 2011, costing over A$2 billion, the new Royal Adelaide Hospital is the most expensive hospital built in Australia, taking 1st place from the A$2 billion Fiona Stanley Hospital in Perth.
+Starting construction in 2011, costing over A$2 billion, the new Royal Adelaide Hospital is the most expensive hospital built in Australia, taking 1st place from the $2 billion Fiona Stanley Hospital in Perth.
 The contractor was a joint venture of Hansen Yuncken and Leighton Contractors.
 The building was completed in 2017, and the move from the old hospital into the new site was completed over four days, 4–7 September.

 More than 6,000 staff are expected to work at the hospital, and all rooms are single patient suites with private bathroom facilities.
 There are 40 operating theatres, each measuring 65m2.
 The building is technologically advanced, with a fleet of automated robotic vehicles to help move supplies, meals and equipment around the hospital, and a tailor-made patient electronic medical record.

 The hospital was designed to achieve a 50% reduction in greenhouse gas emissions compared to equivalent hospitals.
 A co-generation system uses waste heat from energy generators for the domestic hot water system.
 Orientation of the buildings is optimised to minimise solar thermal loads, with extensive daylight penetration to reduce artificial lighting requirements.
 Rainwater and stormwater harvesting is used to offset potable water requirements, along with extensive use of water sensitive landscaping and a water efficient thermal plant.

-The new hospital was initially to be renamed "Marjorie Jackson-Nelson Hospital" after the former Governor of South Australia.
+The new hospital was initially to be renamed Marjorie Jackson-Nelson Hospital after the former Governor of South Australia.
 However, in 2009 the RAH name was retained after public opposition and at the former governor's request.